-That is why Pete and Gerry’s Organic Eggs has filed a petition with the Food and Drug Administration demanding a change.
+That is why Pete & Gerry's has filed a petition with the Food and Drug Administration demanding a change.
 Americans need cleaner, healthier, whole foods like these in their diets.
-But it’s hard to choose those healthy foods if they don’t even know they’re healthy.
-As a nutritional advisor to Pete and Gerry’s, I’m here to help explain.
+But it's hard to choose those healthy foods if they don't even know they're healthy.
+As a nutritional advisor to Pete & Gerry's, I'm here to help explain.

 How do we know that eggs are a healthy, good-for-you food?
 First of all, eggs are filled with essential nutrients like protein, vitamin D, and choline, a key nutrient for brain health.
 Eggs also provide essential polyunsaturated fats like omega-3 fatty acids, which are particularly important for a healthy diet as they are not naturally produced by the human body.

 The old advice to avoid them was all about cholesterol.
 High cholesterol in the blood is a known risk factor for heart disease and strokes, and nutritionists used to believe eating foods high in cholesterol would raise cholesterol levels in the blood.
 Actually, that's not the case.
 More recent reviews of the research have shown no association between eating whole foods that are high in cholesterol and increased risk of heart disease or stroke.
 Foods that are associated with raising blood cholesterol levels include trans fats, fried foods, and refined sugar.